tehKruser/anagramsAPI/README.md

 ```

 ## Delete a single word
-Add words to the data store:
+Removes a word from the data store:

 `DELETE /words/:word.json`